-- have practical capability to read scientific paper in marine biology. - have knowledge of technical terms on studying field of marine biology. - 5.
-Contents and progress schedule of class
+- have practical capability to read scientific paper in marine biology. - have knowledge of technical terms on studying field of marine biology.

 - Students will take a class in each laboratory three to four times - Scientific paper to read will be provided from each laboratory - The format of a class follows an instruction of instructor of each laboratory